pykeio/ort/README.md

 ## Cargo features
 > **Note:**
 > For developers using `ort` in a **library** (if you are developing an *app*, you can skip this part), it is heavily recommended to use `default-features = false` to avoid bringing in unnecessary bloat.
 > Cargo features are **additive**.
-Users of a library that requires `ort` with default features enabled **will not be able to remove those features**, and if the library isn't using them, it's just adding unnecessary bloat.
-This is especially true for the `fetch-models` feature, which you should almost never use in production.
+Users of a library that requires `ort` with default features enabled **will not be able to remove those features**, and if the library isn't using them, it's just adding unnecessary bloat and inflating compile times.
-> Instead, you should enable `ort`'s default features in your *dev dependencies only*, and instruct downstream users to include `ort = { version = "...", features = [ "download-binaries" ] }` in their dependencies if they need it.
+> Instead, you should enable `ort`'s default features in your *dev dependencies only*.

-- **`fetch-models` (default)**: Enables fetching models from the ONNX Model Zoo.
-Useful for quick testing with some common models like YOLOv4, GPT-2, and ResNet.
-Not recommended in production.
+> Disabling default features will disable `download-binaries`, so you should instruct downstream users to include `ort = { version = "...", features = [ "download-binaries" ] }` in their dependencies if they need it.

 - **`download-binaries` (default)**: Enables downloading binaries via the `download` [strategy](#strategies).
 If disabled, the default behavior will be the `system` strategy.
 - **`copy-dylibs` (default)**: Copies the dynamic libraries to the Cargo build folder - see [shared library hell](#shared-library-hell).
 - **`half` (default)**: Enables support for using `float16`/`bfloat16` tensors in Rust.
-- **`generate-bindings`**: Update the bindings to ONNX Runtime using `bindgen`.
-Requires [libclang](https://clang.llvm.org/doxygen/group__CINDEX.html).
+- **`fetch-models`**: Enables fetching models from the ONNX Model Zoo.
+Useful for quick testing with some common models like YOLOv4, GPT-2, and ResNet.
+Not recommended in production.
 - **`load-dynamic`**: Loads the ONNX Runtime binaries at runtime via `dlopen()` without a link dependency on them.
 The path to the binary can be controlled with the environment variable `ORT_DYLIB_PATH=/path/to/libonnxruntime.so`.
 This is heavily recommended, as it mitigates the [shared library hell](#shared-library-hell).

 ## How to get binaries